heptarch/heptarch.github.io/projects.md

 itself.
 This would create distraction and lead them to "lose contact with the forefront of their field of scientific interest".

-Development was only one of a number of concentric layers of application, including systems engineering, facilities development, and operations, which you can learn more about from Kelly (1950).
+This was only one of a number of concentric layers of progressive deployment, including systems engineering, facilities development, and operations, which you can read more about in Kelly's lecture.
-But these structural policies really only prescribed boundary conditions for research; the differential
+But Bell's structural policies really only imposed boundary conditions;
+inside, research evolved according to a differential equation set by the director.

-transistor shows, he saw his researchers as collaborators rather than underlings, and directed their efforts with superb managerial and technical insight.
+As the transistor episode shows, Kelly saw his researchers as collaborators rather than underlings, and directed their efforts with superb managerial and technical nous.
 He lead from the inside.

 One might be inclined to view this "institute of creative technology" as a lucky and historically unique confluence.